A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Extensions to \

 \subsection{Tensor amplitude}

 The \Planck\ results, combined with BAO measurements, show that our Universe is almost spatially flat with a spectrum of nearly scale invariant adiabatic fluctuations.
 In addition, the \Planck\ data show no evidence for primordial non-Gaussianity \citep{PlanckNG:2014, PlanckNG:2016}.
 These results are consistent with single field models of inflation (see \cite{PlanckInflation:2014, PlanckInflation:2016,PlanckInflation:2018} and references therein).
 If the Universe did indeed experience an inflationary phase, there should exist a nearly scale-invariant spectrum of tensor fluctuations \citep{Starobinski:1979} with a highly uncertain amplitude that depends on the energy scale of inflation.
 Allowing tensor modes is therefore one of the best motivated extensions of the base \LCDM\ model and their detection would provide an important clue towards understanding the physics of inflation.
 The \Planck\ temperature spectra provide relatively poor constraints on tensor modes because of cosmic variance on large scales \cite{Knox:1994}.
 However, tensor modes can be detected via B-mode polarization anisotropies \citep{Kamionkowski:1997, Seljak:1997}.
-At present, the strongest constraints on primordial B-mode anistropies come from the BICEP2-Keck Array collaboration \citep{BICEP:2015, BICEP:2016, BICEP:2018}, developing on earlier work by the BICEP2 collaboration \citep{BICEP:2014}.
+At present, the strongest constraints on primordial B-mode anistropies come from the BICEP2-Keck Array collaboration \citep{BICEP:2015, BICEP:2016, BICEP:2018}, developing on earlier work by the BICEP2 collaboration \citep{BICEP:2014}\footnote{\GE{We do not consider the analysis of \cite{Tristram:2021} which claims a $95\%$ upper limit of $r<0.069$ from \Planck\ polarization spectra covering the multipole range $2-150$.
+This result disagrees with the $95\%$ upper limit of $r< 0.41$ reported in PPL18 from an analysis of SROLL1 polarization maps at low multipoles (covering the reionization bump) and with a detailed analysis by one of us (GE) of BB spectra covering the `recombination bump', which gave a $68\%$ upper limit of $r<0.31$.}}.
 Joint constraints using our \camspec\ likelihoods combined with the BICEP2-Keck Array measurements of \citep{BICEP:2018} (denoted BK15) are plotted in Fig.\ \ref{fig:tensors}\footnote{As in PCP13-PCP18, we report constraints on the tensor-scalar ratio $r_{0.002}$, which is the relative amplitude of the tensor and scalar primordial fluctuation spectra at a pivot scale of $k = 0.002 \ {\rm Mpc}^{-1}$.
 The tensor spectral index is set to the value expected in single-field inflation models, $n_t = -r_{0.05}/8$, where $r_{0.05}$ is the tensor-to-scalar ratio at a pivot scale $k = 0.05 \ {\rm Mpc}^{-1}$.
 The scalar spectral index $n_s$ is defined at a pivot scale of $k = 0.05 \ {\rm Mpc}^{-1}$ (see Eq.\ 2 of PCP18).}.
 The 95\% upper limits on the tensor-scalar ratio given by the 12.5HMcl TTTEEE+BK15+BAO+lensing likelihood are

 determined mainly by the BK15 measurements.
 Excluding the BK15 likelihood, the 95\% upper limit is $r_{0.002} < 0.11$, so the main contribution of the \Planck\ data to Fig.\ \ref{fig:tensors} is to constrain the spectral index $n_s$.